The Input File

 instant_energy_file = {file} -> “default.instant_en”

-The instant_energy_file keyword sets the name for the instant energy file, in which the energy of the system at each step can be found.
+keyword sets the name for the Instant Energy File, in which the most important physical properties of the full simulation can be found.

 default value = “default.instant_en”